 - The individual must have a work permit and have a job in China.

 - Individuals with a resident visa cannot transfer funds overseas.

 - The individual needs to apply with the State Administration of Foreign Exchange to send money out of China.

 - Required documents include the individual’s passport, employment agreement, business license, and tax receipts.

 - The applicant needs to pay the application fee, commission to the bank, and a transfer fee to repatriate funds.

 - The applicant may transfer funds via different foreign exchange agencies in China and pay additional fees to such agencies.

 A foreign company with a Chinese subsidiary must have a proper repatriation strategy in place to ensure an uninterrupted China profit repatriation.
 This way, the business will have a plan to mitigate any errors and administrative issues or delays.
 Since the State Administration of Foreign Exchange can stop funds repatriation, the company must adhere to all the documentation, taxation, and other legal compliance to minimize the chances of government scrutiny.

-New Horizons Global Partners is a well-known PEO and can help you with your employment management, payroll processing, market-entry, business incorporation, and immigration needs.
+Horizons is a well-known PEO in China and can help you with your employment management, payroll processing, market-entry, business incorporation, and immigration needs.
 We can also make China profit repatriation easier for you by eliminating the need to set up a local legal entity.

 With Horizons, you can easily set up a foothold in China and manage your employees remotely from your native country.